Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

 #### Flat RDF quad stream – "just a bunch of quads"

 You want to stream a lot of quads – similar to the "just a bunch of triples" case above, but you also want to include the graph node.
-This is logically a [flat RDF quad stream](https://w3id.org/stax/dev/taxonomy#flat-rdf-quad-stream).
+This is logically a [flat RDF quad stream]({{ stax_link('taxonomy#flat-rdf-quad-stream') }}).
 It can be physically encoded as a `QUADS` stream, batching the quads into frames of an arbitrary size (let's say, 1000 quads each):

 ??? example "Example (click to expand)"